The tautological rings of the moduli spaces of stable maps: Generalities about the stable map spaces

 To begin, we let $X=G/P$ be a projective algebraic homogeneous space, where $G$ is a semisimple algebraic group and $P$ is a parabolic subgroup.
 We also fix $\beta\in H_{2}(X, \mathbb Z)$ a homology class.

 We let ${\overline M}_{0,n}(X, \beta)$ be the coarse moduli scheme of $n$ pointed stable maps to $X$ in the class $\beta$.
-A construction of the moduli scheme in algebraic geometry was achieved by Fulton and Pandharipande in \cite {FP}.
+A construction of the moduli scheme in algebraic geometry was given by Fulton and Pandharipande in \cite {FP}.
 It is shown there that the moduli scheme is a normal projective variety with finite quotient singularities - an orbifold if we work in the analytic category.
 In this subsection, we will discuss the coarse moduli schemes, but it should be clear how to extend our conclusions to the moduli stacks.

 To each stable map we associate the dual tree which carries degree labels and legs.
 We agree that a vertex $v$ has degree $\beta_v$ and $n(v)$ incident flags (i.e. edges and legs).
 The moduli space $\fscheme$ is a union of strata consisting of maps with fixed dual graph $\Gamma$.
-The closure $\overline M(\Gamma)$ of this stratum can be described as the image of a ramified covering of degree $Aut(\Gamma)$.
+The closure of this stratum can be described as the image of a ramified covering of degree $Aut(\Gamma)$.
 The relevant morphism is: The left hand side is a fibered product along evaluation maps at the markings on the moduli spaces determined by the edges of $\Gamma$.

 There is a dense open stratum of maps with irreducible domains.
 Its complement is a union of divisors with normal crossings (up to a finite group action).
-However, this does not mean that the components of the boundary divisors do not self-intersect; in fact they always do for large degrees.
+However, this does not mean that the components of the boundary divisors do not self-intersect; in fact they almost always do.
 We emphasize this point for later reference when we write down the Deligne spectral sequence.

 The boundary strata are indexed by stable trees with one edge and two vertices.
 Each vertex has legs labeled by two sets $A, B$ with $A\cup B=\{1, \ldots, n\}$ and degrees $\beta_A, \beta_B$ adding up to $\beta$.
 Of course, stability means that if $\beta_A=0$ then $|A|\geq 2$, and similarly if $\beta_B=0$ then $|B|\geq 2$.
 The corresponding boundary stratum is the image of a gluing map where $\bullet$ and $\star$ correspond to the double point of the domain curve.
 The following two cases may occur: \begin {itemize} \item If the tree has no automorphisms, then $\zeta$ is the normalization map of the boundary stratum $\overline {D}(A, B, \beta_A, \beta_B)$.
 If both $A, B\neq \emptyset$ then $\zeta$ is an isomorphism.
 Observe that if $A=\emptyset$ (or if $B=\emptyset$), then the corresponding divisor may self-intersect in a codimension two stratum of maps with three components glued at two nodes, the middle component containing all the marked points, the two external components having the same degree. \item If $A$ and $B$ are both empty and $\beta_A=\beta_B$, then the corresponding dual tree has a non-trivial automorphism.
 We need to factor out the $\mathbb Z/{2\mathbb Z}$ symmetry to get the normalization map of the corresponding boundary stratum. \end {itemize}